EventSaucePHP/EventSauce/README.md

 The `AggregateRoot` is the main `Entity` which is our contact point to the internal behavior/process.

+### AggregateRootRepository

+The `AggregateRootRepository` is our main point of infrastructural contact,

 ### Event

 An event represents something that happened which is relevant to the business.